marcelgleis/vanilla-bat-hooks/readme.md

 ## __/\\^._.^/\ vanilla-bat-* series__
-This library is part of the vanilla-bat-* series which contain only ultra-lightweight (like a bat) scripts written in good old plain JavaScript (also called VanillaJS).
+This library is part of the vanilla-bat-* series which contain only ultra-lightweight (like a bat) scripts with less than 1kb zipped written in good old plain JavaScript (also called VanillaJS).
 These can be used without any package manager by just including the javascript directly via unpkg or by using npm if desired.

 ## How to install

 ### Direct usage via CDN / unpkg

     <script src="https://www.unpkg.com/vanilla-bat-hooks"></script>
     <script>